willstepp/writings/the-dogs-of-santiago/dos.md

 One

 As he stepped off the plane onto the walkway between the exit door and the terminal gate, he felt a bitterly cold July wind whip in through one of the slits in the fabric joins.
 He weaved through the passengers, stumbling and bleary-eyed, and found his way to the nearest restroom, where he found some jeans he had brought just in case, and an old flannel shirt he kept tucked in a side pouch of his duffle.
 A fat man, Chilean, emerged from the last stall.
-He looked surprised to see a half-naked American there, but made no eye contact and walked straight out without a nod.
+He looked surprised to see a half-naked American there, but made no eye contact and walked straight out with a frown.
 The man pulled up his jeans and washed his face in the dirty sink.
 He caught himself in the mirror.
 The dim neon lights shadowed his face with older and more tired lines.
 He never could sleep on a plane, or a bus, or any other place for that matter.
 Not without pills anyway.
-And he wanted to conserve them for when it got bad again.
+And he wanted to conserve those for when it got bad again.

 "Muchas gracias, señor," he greeted his reflection in the mirror.